kollokollo/MQTT-Hyperdash/README.md

 You will need the "C client library".
 Eclipse provides a download link and installation instructions.
-However, if you do not want to install binary packages, it is totally fine to strat from the git repository: https://github.com/eclipse/paho.mqtt.c
+However, if you do not want to install binary packages, it is totally fine to start from the git repository: https://github.com/eclipse/paho.mqtt.c

 The "Build instructions for GNU Make" worked for me.
 Especially you should